-In this post, I'll show you how to make a DIY glasses holder that looks like a face.
-What I love about this craft is that it's really modern and simple, and would look really cute in a kids' room (or a craft room or office, no judgements!).
-You can also customize it to your heart's content – skin color, hair, clothing, and more.
+In this post, I’ll show you how to make a DIY glasses holder that looks like a face.
+What I love about this craft is that it’s really modern and simple, and would look really cute in a kids’ room (or a craft room or office, no judgements!).
+Customize it to your heart’s content – skin color, hair, clothing, and more.

-I've got three versions for you to check out, starting with a single face and single pair of glasses.
+I’ve got three versions of this wood craft for you to check out, starting with a single face and single pair of glasses.
 Version two holds five pairs of glasses and version three can hold up to ten!
-Learn how to make it below.
+Learn how to make them below.

 Gather These Supplies